pvasek/kudu-wiki/MySQL-in-app-(preview).md

 You can specify extra arguments for MySqld.exe via `WEBSITE_MYSQL_ARGUMENTS` appSettings.

+#### Is my database backed up and restored along with site backup/restore feature?

+Yes.
+During site backup, we simply run `mysqldump.exe` tool against In-App MySql.
+The output script `LocalMySqlDatabase.sql` was saved along with the site content - you can see it in the backup zip file.
+During restore, we simply run `mysql.exe` on the `LocalMySqlDatabase.sql` script.

-#### How do I import and export database?
+#### Can I import and export database by myself?

+Yes.
 You could simply use phpMyAdmin (see how to access above).
 Programatically, you could POST to `https://<sitename>.scm.azurewebsites.net/mysqlutils/dump` (with empty body) and `https://<sitename>.scm.azurewebsites.net/mysqlutils/execute` to export and import sql scripts respectively.
+Note that, this is SCM of your site, you will need to provide publishing credentials.

 #### How do I report issues?